kenjis/ci-hmvc-ci-phpunit-test/README.md

 * PHPUnit 7.5.20
 * ci-phpunit-test 1.0.x@dev

+If you want to see PHP5 code, check out <https://github.com/kenjis/ci-hmvc-ci-phpunit-test/tree/php54>.

 ## Note

 * codeigniter-modular-extensions-hmvc is popular but a very complex system, and is against CodeIgniter's basic design.
 It brings complexity to CodeIgniter.